 In this post, I will show you how to make a sweet Valentine’s Day Tablescape that could be used for a tea party, a luncheon, dinner, or even a dessert party!

 Valentine’s Day is coming up soon.
-I know, I know Super Bowl Sunday is one week before that, but I wanted to post this tablescape because several of the items might be out of stock if you wait too long.
+I know, I know Super Bowl Sunday is three days before that, but I wanted to post this tablescape because several of the items might be out of stock if you wait too long.

 When I decorate for a Valentine’s Day tablescape, I like to use red, white, and pink which is no surprise.
 So I started with my bare dining room table.
-It’s actually 6 feet across so it’s great for social distancing!
 I’m a big fan of tea parties, so that’s what I showed.
 You however could use most of the items shown at a more typical holiday dinner or even a dessert party.
-Or another variation would be to invite your friends back to your home for dessert after eating the actual dinner at a restaurant.
+Another variation would be to invite your friends back to your home for dessert after eating the actual dinner at a restaurant, which is a very (almost) stress-free way to entertain.

 How to: Valentine’s Day Tablescape